 If you use an invalid e-mail address or one which requires any type of human interaction to confirm you are not a spammer, your comment will be deleted — no exceptions.

 We reserve the right to edit or delete comments as we feel necessary.
 Blatant spelling and grammatical errors will be edited.
-Significant edits will be notated by the ANUKW at the end of the comment.
+Significant edits will be notated by us at the end of the comment.

 If your comment conveys a coherent thought, it may just be edited; tirades will most likely be deleted.
 At no time will we attempt to alter the core meaning of a comment.

 Subscribing to comment email notifications